 Praedial Larcency Unit ramps up efforts for Christmas season

-MINISTER of Agriculture and Fisheries Floyd Green says the Praedial Larceny Prevention Coordination Unit is ramping up efforts to tackle farm theft over the Christmas season.
+KINGSTON, Jamaica — Minister of Agriculture and Fisheries, Floyd Green, says the Praedial Larceny Prevention Coordination Unit is ramping up efforts to tackle farm theft over the Christmas season.

 “The ministry and the unit have increased our resources and strategies to combat this.
 We know that incidents of praedial larceny increase significantly during the Christmas season, so there is a need for both farmers and law enforcers to heighten awareness and precaution to tackle this now,” he said.